Wilgauf/blackjack/README.md

 /* insert link here */

 OPTION 2:
-Clone the code from the repository and install both reqirements.txt files.
-There is one in the Backend Folder and one in the Frontend Folder.
+Clone the code from the repository and install from the package.json and reqirements.txt files.
+There is one in the Front Folder and one in the Backend Folder.

 OVERVIEW